© 2026 Universal Management Solutions

 Don't Respond Until You Call Us.

-We routinely reduce $100M+ publisher demands to six figures.
+We routinely reduce publisher audit demands by 78-94%.
 Every response you send increases your exposure.
 Talk to us first.

 $0 upfront.
 We only get paid from the reduction we achieve.